Hon. Galbraith Lowry Egerton Cole1

 Gerald William Balfour, 2nd Earl of Balfour was born on 9 April 1853.1 He was the son of James Maitland Balfour and Lady Blanche Mary Harriet Gascoyne-Cecil.2 He married Lady Elizabeth Edith Bulwer-Lytton, daughter of Edward Robert Bulwer-Lytton, 1st Earl of Lytton and Edith Villiers, on 21 December 1887.1 He died on 14 January 1945 at age 91.3

-Gerald William Balfour, 2nd Earl of Balfour was educated at Eton College, Eton, Berkshire, England.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He graduated from Cambridge University with the degree of Master of Arts (M.A.).1 He was a Fellow at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He was Private Secretary to his brother, then Rt.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He was a Fellow at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He was Private Secretary to his brother, then Rt.
 Hon.
-Arthur James Balfour between 1885 and 1886.1 He held the office of Member of Parliament (M.P.) for Leeds, Central Division between 1885 and 1906.1 He held the office of Chief Secretary for Ireland between 1895 and 1900.1 He was invested as a Privy Counsellor (P.C.)
-[Ireland] on 8 July 1895.1 He held the office of President of the Board of Trade between 1900 and 1905.1 He was invested as a Privy Counsellor (P.C.) on 12 December 1900.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Cambridge University, Cambridge, Cambridgeshire, England.1 He succeeded to the title of 2nd Earl of Balfour [U.K., 1922] on 19 March 1930.1 He succeeded to the title of 2nd Viscount Traprain, of Whittingehame, East Lothian [U.K., 1922] on 19 March 1930.1 He has an extensive biographical entry in the Dictionary of National Biography.4
+Arthur James Balfour between 1885 and 1886.1 He held the office of Member of Parliament (M.P.) for Leeds, Central Division between 1885 and 1906.1 He held the office of Chief Secretary for Ireland between 1895 and 1900.1 He was appointed Privy Counsellor (P.C.)
+[Ireland] on 8 July 1895.1 He held the office of President of the Board of Trade between 1900 and 1905.1 He was appointed Privy Counsellor (P.C.) on 12 December 1900.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He succeeded as the 2nd Earl of Balfour [U.K., 1922] on 19 March 1930.1 He succeeded as the 2nd Viscount Traprain, of Whittingehame, East Lothian [U.K., 1922] on 19 March 1930.1 He has an extensive biographical entry in the Dictionary of National Biography.4

 Children of Gerald William Balfour, 2nd Earl of Balfour and Lady Elizabeth Edith Bulwer-Lytton